GitauHarrison/notes/flask_popover/database.md

 This command creates a _migrations_ folder in the application's main directory.
 All database files will be stored in this folder.
 If you inspect this folder, you will notice that it comes with a _versions_ subfolder.
 All changes we make to the database will be recorded as "versions" and they will be stored in this folder.

 _Note that the `flask` command relies on the `FLASK_APP` environment variable to locate the application.
-Ensure that you have set it in the `.flaskenv` file._
+Ensure that you have set it in the `.flaskenv` file._ If you are not aware what this file is, kindly review the [start a flask server](https://github.com/GitauHarrison/notes/blob/master/start_flask_server.md) tutorial.
+In a nutshell, this file defines environment variables needed by the application as soon as the server is fired up.

 Next, let us create our first database migration which will include a user's table that maps to our `User` model in the database.